 What are the priorities for the next few years?

 We are working on ways to make higher education affordable through new grants and continuing the success our open textbook campaign, starting with a Rutgers pilot program, launched in partnership with the library, for affordable textbooks in spring 2016.
-We’re alleviating hunger and homelessness, and working to power New Jersey with 100% renewable energy through multi-year campaigns.
+We’re alleviating hunger and homelessness, working to phase out single-use plastics, and working to power New Jersey with 100% renewable energy through multi-year campaigns.
 And we’re continuing our campaign to save the effectiveness of antibiotics by calling on fast-food restaurants to change their purchasing practices.

 Do students in each chapter decide what issues to work on?